 [Updated 12 April 2022 with Communication strategy for Cyclone Preparedness]

-The resources on this page are intended to help explain the cyclone early warning signals that are being used in the camps; and give Rohingya people advice about how to prepare, at each warning level.
+This material explains the cyclone early warning signals being used in the camps and advice about how to prepare at each warning level.
 The resources are based on common messages developed by the Cox's Bazar Emergency Communication Group in collaboration with the Cyclone Preparedness Programme.

 These tools are for use inside the refugee camps, where language and advice is different from the rest of Bangladesh.
 For tools and resources that can be used in the host community (and more widely throughout Bangladesh), please see this separate page.